ashakoen/ought-o-mate-ak/README.md

 ## Workflow & Hosting

-This app was developed using @vercel’s **v0.dev AI assistant** to write the code, but rather than hosting it directly with Vercel, I used **Open-Next** to port the app.
-After bootstrapping with Open-Next, the app was deployed to **Cloudflare Workers** using the Cloudflare adapter and Wrangler for deployment.
+This app was developed using @vercel’s **v0.dev AI assistant** to write the code.
+However, instead of hosting it directly with Vercel, I ported the app over to **Open-Next** and deployed it to **Cloudflare Workers** using the Cloudflare adapter and Wrangler CLI for deployment.

 ### My Workflow:
 ```